 2017is off to a great start.
-The Kim Sisters was featured in an overseas documentary.
-In February, documents were signed to bring the story to an Off-Broadway musical production.
-I’ll be serving as an executive producer and screenplay advisor which means a few trips to New York.
-Around this time, Joel Osteen was intrigued enough by Sue Kim’s story to have her at the event in Las Vegas in February, where he met the entire family.
+In January, The Kim Sisters was featured in an overseas documentary.
+Joel Osteen was intrigued enough by Sue Kim’s story to have her at the event in Las Vegas in February, where he met the entire family.
 The pictures showed how much fun they had, which was great.

 Destined for You, the second book in the Danielle Grant series, set in Zurich, Switzerland released in the spring.
 Now an engaged mother, her life meets with tragedy and she endures the challenges of grieving, mothering, and finding a past love.
 The final installment is planned for early 2018, but I love the story line so much, I may move it up a bit:)